solita/solita.github.com/_posts/2021-02-16-watch-your-dependencies.md

 Nowadays most software developers have set up some kind of dependency analysis to detect known security issues in outdated packages, using tools like [OWASP Dependency Check](https://owasp.org/www-project-dependency-check/), [retire.js](https://github.com/retirejs/retire.js/) and others, but **dependency confusion** is a new subtle type of attack.
 Is your project vulnerable to it?
 How can you know?
 Read on.

 **Dependency confusion** means that a package resolver erroneously downloads a private package from a public repository.
-Since that package doesn't exist, and build tools don't usually require signatures, anyone can create such a package in a public repository.
+If a package (namespace) doesn't exist, anyone can create it in a public repository as there are no signature verifications.
 Subtle, easy to exploit and simple.
 And quite effective!
 People have made over 100k in just a few days from bug bounty programs by pwning Google, Facebook and other big companies with this.
 And it's not over yet - fun & profit indeed.

 ![Confused dog](/img/watch-your-dependencies/confused-doggy.jpg)